AnuragMishra58/microservices/hotel-reservation-system/Readme.md

 <br/>

-* <h3Key Microservice Patterns User</h3>
+* <h3>Key Microservice Patterns Used</h3>
 Saga Pattern: Primarily used in the refund process to ensure that a series of local transactions are all executed or compensated.
 Each step is an individual local transaction and has a compensating transaction.

-Example: If the refund is not processed, the reservation is not cancelled, and the user is notified.
+Example: If the refund is not processed, the reservation is not canceled, and the user is notified.

 API Gateway Pattern: All client requests go through an API Gateway (Zuul/Spring Cloud Gateway), which routes requests to appropriate services.

 Example: A user makes a reservation.
-The API gateway routes this request to the Reservation Service, which then talks to Payment Service and Hotel Management Service.
+The API gateway routes this request to the Reservation Service, which then talks to the Payment Service and Hotel Management Service.